 This is one of my favorite parts of the wedding day because it allows me to prepare and get my creative side warmed up for the rest of the day!
 I photograph your details in a way that matches and accentuates the style of the entire wedding day.
 So, in some ways, the details set the stage for the look of the whole wedding.
 I love having ample time to stylize and shoot everything from the dress to the matching robes, and any sentimental items like grandma’s handkerchief!
 I ask brides to gather any details they have before I arrive so that I can walk in, say hello, give you a huge hug and then begin with all the bridal details!
 This will make the detail shots more efficient!

 - DRESS (I always carry a pretty “Bride” hanger for you to use)

 Side Note: Have the bouquets and boutonnieres delivered to the bride before the first look so that she can have her bouquet in her portraits.
 The bridal bouquet is a focal point when it comes to your photography, so I highly recommend getting your DREAM bouquet.
 If you need to recoup the cost, I advise investing less on the bridesmaid’s bouquets since they will not be photographed nearly as much.

 - LETTER FROM YOUR PARTNER

 - ANYTHING ELSE MEANINGFUL TO YOU (ie. Heirloom Bible)

 I LOVE to take awesome shots for the groom on the best dressed day of his life.
 I ask that both the Groom and all of his groom’s men / father be ready or close to being fully dressed at our prearranged starting time.
-Also if there is a window in the groom’s getting ready room, please keep the clutter away from this area.
+Also, if there is a window in the groom’s getting ready room, please keep the clutter away from this area.
 The groom tweaking the final touches to his outfit make for great photographs.
-I particularly like capturing the Groom putting on his jacket, tie, cuff links, watch and shoes.
+I particularly like capturing the Groom putting on his jacket, tie, cuff links, watch, shoes and lastly his boutonniere.